Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Experiments and Results

-\textbf{Organ wise analysis.} The per-organ breakdown in Figure~\ref{fig:organ_accuracy_heatmap} reveals heterogeneity across anatomical targets.
-First, model ranking is unstable across organs: a model that performs well on one organ can still degrade sharply on another, implying MCA accuracy depends on both spatial reasoning and organ specific visual grounding.
-Second, weaker models show uniformly low accuracy across nearly all organs, indicating the model cannot reliably localize the referenced structure and defaults to shallow answer patterns.
-In contrast, stronger models show more balanced heatmaps, but still exhibit clear organ dependent gaps.
-This suggests CT grounded spatial reasoning is limited not only by reasoning operators such as distance comparison, but also by the upstream perception reliability, including organ boundary cues, local context, and multi-view projection stability.
-This motivates reporting organ conditioned scores, since a single average can hide clinically meaningful failure cases.
+Among 3D models (Table~\ref{tab:med_vlm_3d}), two insights emerge. \textbf{(1)~Volumetric input enables strong directional reasoning but does not guarantee volume estimation superiority:} Med3DVLM~\cite{xin2025med3dvlm} leads most subtasks with 71.10\% DIR, comparable to the best 2D result, yet the best 3D Volume MRA (Med-2E3~\cite{shi2024med}, 31.58\%) barely matches the best 2D medical result (HealthGPT-XL32, 31.11\%) and still trails GPT-5.4 (41.06\%), implying that volumetric input alone does not translate into better magnitude reasoning without task-aligned supervision.
+This gap highlights the need for improved alignment methods between textual and 3D representations that can effectively convey spatial and topological concepts to the language model, enabling stronger 3D spatial understanding. \textbf{(2)~Training data composition is the primary bottleneck:} despite promising results, most 3D models derive their supervision from M3D~\cite{bai2024m3d} and CT-RATE~\cite{hamamci2024developing}, which predominantly cover diagnostic question answering and report generation, limiting their ability to generalize to spatial reasoning tasks.

-\textbf{Tumor-related MCA behavior.} Figure~\ref{fig:tumor_organ_radar} further isolates tumor-related MCA questions and shows that tumor understanding varies by tumor type and anatomical context.
-While leading models form similar overall shapes, they diverge on specific axes, indicating that improvements are not uniform across tumor categories.
-In particular, some tumor types appear consistently easier across models, whereas others show a larger spread, which points to sensitivity to factors such as tumor size, contrast, and proximity to surrounding structures.
-Importantly, these tumor-conditioned differences align with the earlier observation that distance reasoning is difficult: when tumors are near complex boundaries, small spatial errors can flip relative distance or adjacency judgments.
-As a result, stronger tumor recognition alone does not guarantee robust spatial reasoning, and future model training should explicitly couple lesion localization with geometric relation supervision.
+\textbf{Organ and tumor analysis.} The per-organ heatmap in Figure~\ref{fig:organ_accuracy_heatmap} reveals substantial heterogeneity, with model ranking unstable across organs.
+Weaker models (HuatuoGPT-Vision~\cite{chen2024huatuogpt}, M3D~\cite{bai2024m3d}, Med-VLM R1~\cite{medvlm-r1}, MedMoE~\cite{medmoe}, MedFlamingo~\cite{medflamingo}) remain uniformly low, suggesting that they fail to localize the referenced structure.
+Stronger models (LLaVA-Med~\cite{llavamed}, Med-Gemma 4B~\cite{sellergren2025medgemma}) yield more balanced heatmaps but still exhibit clear organ-conditioned gaps.
+CT-grounded spatial reasoning is thus bounded not only by reasoning operators such as organ boundaries, but also by upstream perception of local context, and multi-view projection stability—motivating organ-conditioned reporting over a single average.